SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 (AUT).
 The client library
 also receives the result of that command and passes it back to your program.
-Your program can receive the result and store it into a program variable and reporting it as a success or failure, or possibly taking corrective action if it was an unexpected error.
+Your program can receive the result and store it into a program variable and report it as a success or failure, or possibly take corrective action if it was an unexpected error.

 So to create a test program, you simply write a program that runs a set of Selenium commands using a client library API.
 And, optionally, if